 Debt Consolidation is Debt Default

 Firstly, debt consolidation or debt management programs can help you avoid bankruptcy.
 Just kidding, no they can’t.
-Because when you consolidate credit cards into a monthly payment so a middle man, you know what you’re not doing?
-Paying the credit cards.
+Because when you consolidate credit cards into a monthly payment to a middle man, you know what you’re not doing?
+You’re not paying the credit cards.
 You’ve broken the contract, your credit goes bad, the accounts are turned off, and oh yeah, they’re not getting paid.
 Guess what happens if you don’t pay a credit card.
 That’s right, they sue you.
-Debt consolidation programs don’t stop lawsuits.
-When you call them, they’ll tell you to file bankruptcy to stop the law suit.
+Debt consolidation leads to lawsuits.
+When you call the debt management company panicked about the law suit summons, they’ll tell you to file bankruptcy to stop the law suit.
 Thanks for nothing!
 Debt consolidation doesn’t avoid bankruptcy, it usually leads to it, just delayed.

 Secondly, you can sell some of your stuff to raise cash to avoid bankruptcy.
 Or, in fancy lawyer talk, liquidate assets.
 Pawn shops are bad deals, everyone knows that.
 Why not use ebay or some other auction or classified ad way to offer that old guitar you’ve never played.
 Or that bike you never rode.
 Or, well, you get the idea.

 Once you’ve sold some things and put the money in an war chest account, use that to settle debts.
 Debt settlement is an option, but you’ll need to know how best to handle debt negotiations.
 They’re going to want lump sums of money, as the whole ‘just make payments’ thing didn’t work out so well for them.
 You likely aren’t going to settle debts for pennies on the dollar.
 More like quarters, but your mileage may vary.